 Medieval Studies (BA)

-Medieval studies, an interdisciplinary undergraduate program, integrates various approaches to the Middle Ages by medievalists in several departments.
+Medieval studies, an interdisciplinary undergraduate program, integrates various approaches to the Middle Ages by medievalists in diverse departments.
 Medieval studies provides an excellent general education or a solid base for graduate work in a more specialized area.
 Study abroad is strongly encouraged.

 Program Learning Outcomes